Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 What is generalized anxiety disorder (GAD)?

 GAD is a mental disorder that is characterized by worry, fear, and persistent overwhelm.
-A major component of generalized anxiety disorder is an excessive worry about ordinary situations in day-to-day life rather than being focused on a specific topic or problem.
-While anxiety and worry are typical human emotions, people with GAD experience them to the point of distress or functional impairment in multiple areas of their lives, such as work, health, or finances.
-GAD may often include physical symptoms but does not involve the presence of panic attacks.
+A major component of generalized anxiety disorder is excessive worry about ordinary situations in day-to-day life, rather than being focused on a specific topic or problem.
+While anxiety and worry are typical human emotions, people with GAD may experience them to the point of distress or functional impairment in multiple areas of their lives, such as work, health, or finances.
+GAD may often include physical symptoms, but diagnosis does not require the presence of panic attacks.

 According to the National Institute of Mental Health, “Generalized anxiety disorder usually involves persistent anxiety or dread, which can interfere with daily life.
 It is not the same as occasionally worrying about things or experiencing anxiety due to stressful life events.”